Execution Context (Runtime) Configuration¶

 CLI flag > environment variable > default value

-Runtime File Path
+Runtime File Path¶

-All commands support an optional parameter to specify the location of the mcpd
+All commands support an optional parameter to specify the location of the mcpd runtime file which

 provides the execution context.